 If you spot your cat throwing up white foam, a number of different things could be the cause.
 Cats vomit white foam due to everything from hairballs to more serious health conditions such as gastritis.
 The key for owners is to pay attention to any accompanying symptoms their cats might display, as veterinary attention might be necessary.
 This is especially true if your cat is continuously vomiting or stops eating.

 Why Is My Cat Throwing Up Foam?

-Sign of Hairballs
+Sign of hairballs

 If your cat is throwing up white foam and making noticeable hacking sounds, then it could be a precursor to actually producing the mass of hair -- the hairball.
-If the mass forms a plug, it may strain liquid out that appears as foam.
-Other common indications of hairballs are constipation and reduced appetite.
+If the mass forms a plug, it may strain liquid out that appears as your cat's white foamy vomit.

 Other symptoms of gastritis in felines are depression, sluggishness, dehydration and stomachache.
-If your cat displays any sign of gastritis, take her to the veterinarian for an examination without delay.
+If your cat displays any sign of gastritis, take him to the veterinarian for an examination without delay.
 Detail all the symptoms you've observed to the veterinarian.
 This information will help the vet understand exactly what's going on.

 While throwing up white foam in cats is not uncommon, it's crucial to pay close attention to your pet's vomiting patterns.
 If your cat's throwing up is excessive, take her to the veterinarian immediately for an assessment.
 If your cat keeps throwing up bile, food, and liquid, her body risks deprivation of vital minerals and fluids, which can bring upon severe dehydration that can lead to coma and death.
 Repeated vomiting bouts generally indicates trouble inside the body.

 Your vet can provide your cat with the care she needs including intravenous fluids and medications to stop her vomiting.
 He will also examine her and perform tests to determine the cause of her vomiting.